Graph Sampling Based Deep Metric Learning for Generalizable Person Re-Identification: Experiments

 \subsection{Datasets}

 Four large-scale person re-identification datasets, CUHK03 \cite{Li-CVPR-2014-DeepReID}, Market-1501 \cite{zheng2015smarket}, MSMT17~\cite{Wei-CVPR18-PTGAN}, and RandPerson \cite{Wang2020-RandPerson} are used in our experiments.
 The CUHK03 dataset contains 1,360 persons and 13,164 images.
 The most challenging subset named detected is used for our experiments.
 Besides, the CUHK03-NP protocol \cite{zhong2017re} is adopted, with 767 and 700 subjects used for training and testing, respectively.
 The Market-1501 dataset includes 32,668 images of 1,501 identities captured from six cameras.
 The training subset contains 12,936 images from 751 identities, while the test subset includes 19,732 images from 750 identities .
 The MSMT17 dataset contains 4,101 identities and 126,441 images captured from 15 cameras.
 It is divided into a training set of 32,621 images from 1,041 identities, and a test set with the remaining images from 3,010 identities.
 The RandPerson dataset is a recently released synthetic person re-identification dataset.
 It contains 8,000 persons and 1,801,816 images.
-We use a subset including 132,145 images of the 8,000 identities.
+We use the subset including 132,145 images of the 8,000 identities.
 This dataset is only used for large-scale training and generalization testing.

-Cross-dataset evaluation is performed on all datasets, by training on the training subset of one dataset (except that with MSMT17 we further used an additional setting with all images for training), and evaluating on the test subset of another dataset.
-Rank-1 and mean average precision (mAP) are used as the performance evaluation metrics.
-All evaluations follow single-query evaluation protocol.
+Cross-dataset evaluation \cite{yi2014deep,Hu2014Cross} is performed on all datasets, by training on the training subset of one dataset (except that with MSMT17 we further used an additional setting with all images for training), and evaluating on the test subset of another dataset.
+Rank-1 and mean average precision (mAP) are used as the performance metrics, evaluated under single-query evaluation protocol.